 (6) Somethings to watch out for.

-If everyone have a different perception of what the message was, it means your speech was not clear enough.
+If everyone has a different perception of what the message was, it means your speech was not clear enough.

-If you have pronunciation issues consult a good dictionary on your phone or internet and listen to how it is said and memorise it.
+If you have pronunciation issues consult a good dictionary on your phone or internet and listen to how it is said and memorize it.

 Mark the incorrectly pronounced words in your script in red or yellow highlight so that you will remember not to repeat the mistake next time.

 (7) Once you find an interesting piece of feedback, contact the person (using email on the ARROW) and ask what was their take on your speech and ask them to explain why they said what they said.
 Here you are drilling further to understand your audience.